preaction/preaction.me/mojo/talks/a-website-for-yancy-chicago-pm-2019/index.markdown

 from the database.</p>
 <p>I need to do one more thing to configure Yancy: I need to tell Yancy how
 to take my Markdown and where to put the HTML.
-Yancy calls tables "collections", and uses JSON schema to configure them.
+Yancy calls tables "schemas", and uses JSON schema to configure them.
 Since most of the schema was configured with `read_schema`, I only need to configure the "markdown" column to say it should be formatted as "markdown" and that the HTML should be stored in the "html" column.</p>